 Who doesn’t love the taste of herbs cut fresh from the garden?
 Cold weather doesn’t have to spell the end of that enjoyment.
 In fact, you can grow bundles of savory herbs throughout all the seasons.
 All you need are some plants, a sunny window and a little TLC in the form of good soil, attentive watering and a regular supply of food.
 Continue reading

-Now that temperatures are dropping and we’re spending more time indoors, almost nothing beats a cup of freshly brewed hot tea.
+Now that temperatures are dropping and we’re spending more time indoors, almost nothing beats a cup of hot tea.
 And aside from the warm and cozy feeling a steaming mug evokes, tea has never looked better.
 That’s because many ‘true’ and herbal teas contain powerful antioxidants and other substances that are great for human health.
-So before reaching for a pill, why not explore the benefits of medicinal tea?
-Continue reading →
+So before opening the medicine cabinet, why not explore the benefits of medicinal tea?
+Continue reading

 A stroll through the secluded campus of the National Institutes of Health (NIH) in Bethesda, Maryland is an otherworldly experience.
 First, there’s the security, then there are the imposing, mainly windowless limestone buildings towering hundreds of feet in the air.
 I stopped by NIH late last week to visit a little known but remarkable garden.
 Located directly across the parking lot from the world’s largest biomedical library, it is known as the National Library of Medicine Herb Garden.

 ABOUT THE NATIONAL LIBRARY OF MEDICINE HERB GARDEN